 Speaking for myself, there are a number of things in life for which I am thankful — but there are times where I feel that I do not express my thankfulness enough.
 My hope and wish once again for this Thanksgiving is that the list of things for which I am thankful will cause you to pause for a moment and reflect on the people and things in your life for which you are thankful — and please feel free to share them in the Comments section below if you feel compelled to do so.

 Despite the fact that there are many more places where I would like to visit — most notably, the South Pole and Antarctica itself — I am thankful for the opportunities to have already traveled to many places all over the world.
-This year is shaping up to be the first year in many years in which I have not traveled as a passenger aboard an airplane — and more articles of trip reports from past travels are in line to be written and posted here at The Gate.
+Thankfully, I have managed to not yet skip a year without flying as a passenger aboard an airplane — and as I wrote last year, more articles of trip reports with literally thousands of photographs from past travels are in line to be written and posted here at The Gate.
 Although I am extra thankful for the opportunity to have traveled in comfort and style during some of those times when I was either upgraded or paid for the luxury, I am equally thankful for all the other times during which I have traveled…

 …even when the experience was — shall we say — not so ideal.

-Every day which passes has been another day in which I have experienced reasonably exceptional health — although this past year has an asterisk attached to it, which I may decide to explain in a future article — especially to be able to travel the way I do.
+Every day which passes has been another day in which I have experienced reasonably exceptional health — although both 2020 and 2021 have an asterisk attached to it, which I may decide to explain in a future article — especially to be able to travel the way I do.
 I suffer from no allergies and still to this day do not take any medication; and I realize how rare is that gift.
 I wish I can bestow that gift upon everyone and eradicate disease, illness and suffering.

 I am thankful for the opportunity to help other people in many ways — such as mentoring entrepreneurs with a better knowledge of business so that they may be successful on their own as one of many examples — but most notably, to donate blood and platelets whenever I can.
 For me, this is the single best gift I can give to someone — I do not consider it charity — as I am truly and literally giving of myself whenever I donate blood and platelets.
 If you are a healthy person who does not already donate blood and platelets, please consider doing so.
 You could save someone’s life, for which he or she would be eternally thankful.